GSA-TTS/identity-handbook/_articles/devops-scripts.md

 So to get around that, we have a script that can help split up the query into multiple slices of time and help combine the results, use the `--slice` to specify different slice durations.

 Use the `--complete` flag to automatically split up slices that have 10k responses (the limit) to ensure a complete listing of results.
+  - **Note**: When using `--complete`, the query itself *must* contain a limit of 10k, otherwise the script will not be able to effectively detect missing data.
+    ```
+| limit 10000
+    ```

 ```bash
 aws-vault exec sandbox-power -- \